 What is night blindness?

 Night blindness (nyctalopia) is the inability to see well at night or in poor light.
-It is not a disorder in itself, but rather a symptom of an underlying disorder or problem, especially untreated myopia (nearsightedness).
+It is not a disease in itself, but rather a symptom of an underlying problem, usually a retina problem.
+It is common for patients who are myopic to have some difficulties with night vision, but this is not due to retinal disease, but rather to optical issues.

 What causes night blindness?